 A 10,000-server deployment gets hardware discounts we could never access.
 Enterprise contracts with Intel and AMD include volume pricing tiers.
 Small providers pay 40-60% more for identical hardware.

 Revenue per customer jumped 180% overnight.
 Our average monthly billing went from $23 to $64 per account.
-Churn rates improved because agencies invest more time in setup.
+Churn improved because agencies invest more time in setup.

 Winning Strategies for Independent Providers